k1L0g/k1L0g/README.md

 ### Overview
-Hands-on labs demonstrating practical skills in Active Directory, network security, and end-user device management**, with a focus on security best practices
+Hands-on labs demonstrating practical skills in Active Directory, network security, and end-user device management, with a focus on security best practices

 These labs showcase my ability to: